 BCT has established an annual award, the Vincent Weir Scientific Award to reward and encourage research on the conservation biology of bats by new researchers.

 Integrating biodiversity into the built environment is an increasingly important element of sustainable design.
 However, current biodiversity approaches taken by industry, planners and designers are often tokenistic, contributing little to overall ecological value and resilience.
-To address this issue, a four-year partnership study between BCT and the Centre for Urban Sustainability and Resilience at University College London was launched in September 2012.
-The project aims to overcome barriers to integrating biodiversity into the built environment by developing simple tools that will guide building sector professionals through the process of delivering biodiverse green infrastructure and by designing accessible systems that will begin to document and measure the value of green infrastructure both in relation to ecological resilience and socio-economics.
+To address this issue, a four-year partnership study between BCT and University College London was launched in September 2012.
+The research aims to overcome barriers to integrating biodiversity into the built environment by developing simple tools that measure the ecological value of urban green infrastructure.

 Bats and breathable roofing membranes, University of Reading

 Several manufacturers are reporting breathable roofing membranes as 'bat friendly'.
 These claims have not been substantiated by any scientific research.
 In fact, there are an increasing number of reported cases where bats have died after becoming entangled by fibres that had been pulled loose and concerns have been raised following reports of roost abandonment.
 To address these concerns a four-year partnership study between BCT and the School of Construction Management and Engineering at the University of Reading was launched in 2009.
 Gaining an understanding of the impacts of the use of breathable membranes on bat roosts in roofs will allow us to disseminate findings and recommendations as a guidance document for use by both the building industry and conservation organisations.
 See here for an update of the current findings of this study.
 A review of the issues surrounding bats and breathable roofing membranes can be found here.